StudioKaori/newTrackMoney-Java-assignment-/README.md

 ## JUnit test

-JUnit 5.(Build tool, Maven)
+JUnit 5.

 ExpenseItemTest and IncomeItemTest are included.
 These inherite Item class.
 These two are kept in the "items" array and their static type is Item class.
 However, they behave differently in run-time. (i.e. having different item categories, returning the different amount of values.)

 The tests were created to make sure their behavior in the run-time.